1335654481ren/rosbag-extractor/README.md

 # ROSBAG Extractor

-This example shows how you can extract ROS-BAG files using the Java library _com.github.swrirobotics.bags.reader_.
+This example shows how you extract ROS-BAG files using the Java library _com.github.swrirobotics.bags.reader_.

+First, data is dumped to the console.
+Image files are extracted to a local staging directory.
+In the next phase, we add an OpenTSDB exporter for metrics data.

 ## Quickstart

-Please load the data from Udacity with the torrent file stored in __. /data__.
+Please load the example data from Udacity with the torrent file stored in __. /data__.

+Build an package the project, and finally run the demo runner script.

 ```
 mvn clean compile package